kazshinohara/asm-demo/mci-asm/README.md

 #### 1-2. istio-ingressgateway setup
 By default, ASM does not have istio-ingressgateway for inbound traffic.
 You need to create it by yourself.
-In this demo, you use istio-system namespace to host your istio-ingressgateway.
+In this demo, you use "istio-system" namespace to host your istio-ingressgateway.

-Set a label to istio-system namespace.
+Set a label to "istio-system" namespace.
 ```shell
 ❯ k label namespace istio-system istio-injection- istio.io/rev=asm-managed --overwrite
 label "istio-injection" not found.